LLNL/shroud/docs/shared_ptr.rst

 function.
 To create a shared object with ``std::make_shared(object)``, call the ``object_shared`` function.

+The *smart_pointer* entry may have a *format* entry to control names in the generated code.
 The name of the shared object is controlled by the format field *C_name_shared_api* which has a default value from option *C_name_shared_api_template*.